 Federal Judge Delays Manafort Trial, Grants Immunity To 5 Witnesses

-A federal judge in Virginia agreed on Monday to postpone trial for Donald Trump's former campaign chairman, Paul Manafort.
+A federal judge in Virginia agreed on Monday to postpone the trial of Donald Trump's former campaign chairman, Paul Manafort.

 The initial phase of jury selection is still set to get underway this week in Alexandria, just outside Washington, D.C., but Manafort's trial itself now isn't scheduled to begin until next week, on July 31.